The Jim Carrey movie sequels that didn’t star Jim Carrey

 Carrey on?

-Although Dumb And Dumber To was a critical disappointment, Carrey does seem to be easing up on his aversion to sequels.
+Although Dumb And Dumber To was a critical disappointment, Carrey seems to have relaxed his aversion to sequels.
 We’ll see him next in Sonic The Hedgehog 2, reprising his portrayal of Dr Robotnik as a sociopathic tech-bro turned megalomaniac.

 Sonic writers Pat Casey and Josh Miller are also currently working on a new Ace Ventura film for Warner Bros and Amazon Prime Video.
 Understandably, the writers’ proximity to Carrey has got speculation going about whether or not he’ll be back in the role that turned him off sequels in the first place.